typings/typings/README.md

 typings install <http:// url>
 ```

-Install a type dependency, and optionally save it in the configuration file.
+Install a dependency into the `typings` directory, and optionally save it in the configuration file.

 #### Flags